 Today, Kindle Ranker tracks 10,000 categories and more than 200,000 Amazon bestsellers to help you navigate through Amazon’s esoteric ranking system.

 Here is what Alex has to say about Amazon and Kindle categories.

 How to promote a book about science fiction – The basics first!

 First of all, why should you really care about promotion?

-If you are in the middle of writing your first sci-fi novel, you might hastily close down this tab, sip your coffee (or scotch, no judgement) and daydream about the success you will spontaneously achieve once you publish your excellent novel.
+If you are in the middle of writing your first sci-fi novel, you might hastily close down this tab.
+Then sip your coffee (or scotch, no judgement) and daydream about the success you will spontaneously achieve once you publish your excellent novel.

 Amazon and most other outlets for that matter reward a bestselling author … not best-writing authors mind you, bestselling authors!

 Writing a good book is only half the job.
 The second – and oh so important – half is promoting said book so that every potential reader gets the chance and opportunity to discover your work.
 Because let’s face it, if you do not promote your book, nobody will.

 Make no mistake though.
 I am not here to talk about classic book promotion tips.
 Social media ads, content marketing, and similar techniques that get thrown around are a dime a dozen in every other blog.

 I intend on tackling a much more fundamental aspect of publishing a book: choosing the right category to maximize your profit on Kindle.